KarolS/millfork/docs/api/target-platforms.md

 * `dos_com` – a COM file for DOS on IBM PC. (very experimental)

+* `x16_experimental` – Commander X16; very experimental,
+as both the target configuration *and* the device itself are in their experimental phases.

 The primary and most tested platform is Commodore 64.